wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ```

-The instruction `cont.suspend` invokes the control tag named
+The instruction `cont.suspend` invokes the control tag named `$label`
-`$label` with arguments of types `tp*`.
+with arguments of types `tp*`.
 Operationally, the instruction
-transfers control out of the continuation object to nearest enclosing
+transfers control out of the continuation to the nearest enclosing
 handler for `$label`.
-This is similar to how raising an exception
+This behaviour is similar to how raising an
-transfers control to the nearest suitable exception handler.
-The
+exception transfers control to the nearest exception handler that
-crucial difference is the residual computation at the suspension point
+handles the exception.
+The key difference is that the continuation at
-expects to resumed later with arguments of types `tr*`.
+the suspension point expects to be resumed later with arguments of
+types `tr*`.

 ## Examples